movie reviews from a film fan

 21st Century Running Man

 The best way to describe "The Condemned" is to take 80's action romp "The Running Man" and make it 21st century through the use of the internet and the popular trend for reality voyeurism, plus throw in once popular wrestler 'Stone Cold' Steve Austin to lead the action.
-Except despite being what should be an entertaining movie "The Condemned" is lacking something, making it feel like a poor excuse for mindless action and violence rather an exciting, semi intelligent action romp.
+Except despite being what should be an entertaining movie "The Condemned" is lacking something, making it feel like a poor excuse for mindless action and violence rather than an exciting, semi intelligent action romp.

 When radical TV producer Breckel (Robert Mammone) hits upon an idea to make serious money through the power of the internet, he takes over a small tropical island and plants hidden cameras everywhere.
 With the stage set he recruits a collection of the worlds most violent criminals, paying for their release from prison and offers them the chance of freedom and a pocket full of money.
 All they have to do is survive 30 hours on the island where they must fight each other to the death till only one survives.
 But Breckel gets more that he bargains for in Conrad (Steve Austin) a strong silent American who is more than capable of killing.